TheGoodlike13/sahyun_bot/README.md

 is allowed

 Explain = true if you want elasticsearch to explain itself; defaults to false;
-explanations will only be visible in DEBUG level, in the JSON responses
+explanations will only be visible in the JSON responses, usually DEBUG level logs

 #### [system]